Call now in confidence immediate help & advice 24/7

 Outdoor photo of a rural drug and alcohol rehab in Luton

-In rehab, we advocate for abstinence which simply means not using alcohol or drugs.
+Staff at a drug and alcohol rehab will advocate for complete abstinence, which simply means not using alcohol or drugs.
 Experts have agreed [15] that abstinence is always the safer and more effective route to addiction recovery.

-In one aspect, this will be made easier for our patients if they opt for a residential rehab in Luton as they are kept away from the temptation of using drugs and alcohol.
+In one aspect, this will be made easier for our patients if they opt for a residential drug rehab and alcohol rehab in Luton as they are kept away from the temptation of using drugs and alcohol.

 Accessing a private rehab in Luton may seem like an expensive option.
 However, private rehab may have benefits over statutory services.